Primrose Schools: Accreditation

+Quality assurance

+Primrose schools undergoes internal reviews three times annually under the company's Service Excellence Assurance (SEA) quality assurance program.

 Organization

 Locations and franchising

-Each Primrose school is independently owned and operated by franchise owners who undergo training at both the Primrose corporate campus in Georgia and with experienced franchise owners before opening a school.
-Franchise owners are provided with a system of support via field consultants and ongoing training opportunities.
+Each Primrose school is independently owned and operated by franchise owners are trained at both the Primrose corporate campus in Georgia.
 Primrose currently operates over 465 Primrose schools in more than 33 states.
 As of 2014, its largest markets include the metropolitan areas of Atlanta, Georgia; Dallas-Fort Worth, Texas; Houston, Texas; and Denver, Colorado.

-Primrose primarily targeted suburban markets for franchising until 2010, when the company opened its first urban prototype school in Atlanta's Midtown neighborhood after recognizing a lack of child care options in the urban setting.
-The Primrose urban school concept has since expanded to include a franchise in Houston, Texas, with additional urban locations in Denver, Dallas, and Philadelphia.
+Primrose primarily targeted suburban markets for franchising until 2010, when the company opened its first urban prototype school in Atlanta's Midtown neighborhood.
+Primrose has since expanded its urban school concept has since expanded to include a franchise in Houston, Texas, with additional urban locations in Denver, Dallas, and Philadelphia.

 In 2014, Primrose opened its first California school in Pleasanton and its first Boston-area school in Burlington.

-In 2013, the company began extending financial incentives to potential franchise owners in an effort to double its number of franchises by 2020.

-As of July 2022, there are nearly 475 schools operating in 33 states, and the company is on target to open its 500th location by early 2023.
+As of July 2022, there are nearly 475 schools operating in 33 states, and the company aims to open its 500th location by early 2023.